 But, where is the best place to see them?
 It’s in the Bulb Region, around these towns: Lisse, Noordwijk, Hillegom, and others nearby.
 So, the route I recommend goes along this area.
 In fact, the well-known garden called Keukenhof is located in Lisse.
 This place has 32 hectares of flowers, surprising inspirational gardens, a special Tulip mania exhibition at the Juliana Pavilion, etc. It’s an option to see tulips by foot.
 You can read more about the garden on the official page.

 I provide you a gpx file so you can easily follow the route using your mobile phone.
-You just keep in mind that the best months to see them are April and May, although it depends on the weather of that year.
-Don’t worry, I will give some tips to know the best weeks to do the route 😉
+You just keep in mind that the best months to see them are between March, April and early May, although it depends on the weather of that year.
+Don’t worry, I will give some tips to know the best weeks to do the route ?

 1. The best time to see tulips.

-There are two important webs where you can check the status of the flowers:
+The flowering usually begins at the end of March, there are some webs where you can check the status of the flowers:

-– These pages from Tulips in Holland website: When are the tulips in bloom in 2018? and Weekly tulips and flower update 2018.
+– This page from Tulips in Holland website: Weekly tulips and flower update.

 – The next website informs you about the locations where the most beautiful fields are flowering.
 I think it is a new website, maybe available since last year: Flower Radar.